gaissmai/bart/README.md

 |:--:|
 | *example from artlookup.pdf for a 4bit stride* |

-The CBT is implemented as a bitvector, backtracking is just a matter of fast cache friendly bitmask operations.
+The CBT is implemented as a bit-vector, backtracking is just a matter of fast cache friendly bitmask operations.

 The Table is implemented with popcount compressed sparse arrays